ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa1.md

 Jos muuhun palaverointiin, esim. suunnitteluun tai vaatimusten tarkentamiseen on tarvetta, tulee palaverit järjestää daily scrumista erillään.
 Scrum ei ota kantaa muihin sprintin aikaisiin palavereihin.

+Scrum suositteli yli 20 vuoden ajan pitämään daily scrum -palaverin yllä esitetyssä kolmen kysymyksen formaatissa.
-Syyskuun 3.
-2019 ilmestynyt [A Scrum book](http://scrumbook.org/), jonka kirjoittajissa on mukana mm. toinen Scrumin kehittäjistä Jeff Sutherland, antaa hieman Scrum guidea laajemman ja mielenkiintoisemmankin kuvauksen siitä mikä [Daily Scrum -palaverin rooli](http://scrumbook.org/) on:
+Syyskuussa 2019 ilmestynyt [A Scrum book](http://scrumbook.org/), jonka kirjoittajissa on mukana mm. toinen Scrumin kehittäjistä Jeff Sutherland, antaa hieman Scrum guidea laajemman ja mielenkiintoisemmankin kuvauksen siitä mikä [Daily Scrum -palaverin rooli](http://scrumbook.org/) on:

 > Have a short event every day to replan the Sprint, to optimize the chances first of meeting the Sprint Goal and second of completing all Sprint Backlog Items.
 Strictly time-box the meeting to keep focus on the daily plan and to avoid robbing time from development.
 Focus on the next day’s work but keep the remainder of the Sprint in mind.

 Pelkän statuspalaverin (mitä tein eilen, mitä tänään ja mitä esteitä minulla on) sijaan päiväpalaverin roolina on myös tarvittaessa uudelleensuunnata kehitystyötä siten, että sprintin tavoitteet pystyttäisiin edelleen saavuttamaan.

-Eli siinä missä scrum guide antaa päiväpalaverille vaatimattoman läpinäkyvyyttä korostavan tehtävän, on uuden kirjan näkemyksen mukaan päiväpalaverilla roolinsa Scrumin inspect-and-adapt-syklissä, eli asioiden tilaa tarkastellaan ja tarvittaessa uudelleensuunnataan.
+Eli siinä missä päiväpalavereilla oli aiemmin pelkkä läpinäkyvyyttä korostavan tehtävän, on uuden näkemyksen mukaan päiväpalaverilla roolinsa Scrumin inspect-and-adapt-syklissä, eli asioiden tilaa tarkastellaan ja tarvittaessa uudelleensuunnataan.

+Vuoden 2020 Scrum guide on omaksunut uuden näkemyksen todeten seuraavasti:

+- The purpose of the Daily Scrum is to inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.
+- The Developers can select whatever structure and techniques they want, as long as their Daily Scrum focuses on progress toward the Sprint Goal and produces an actionable plan for the next day of work.

 ### Sprintin katselmointi